trivikverma/researchgroup/content/authors/leonardonicoletti/_index.md

 I have a keen interest in understanding cities and the societal mechanisms that shape them over time.
 With experience in regional planning, I have worked in urban analytics within the context of the greater Vancouver region, which is facing the conflicting pressures of sea level rise, urban densification, widespread homelessness, and a real estate crisis.
 In this context, I have mapped and quantified region-wide environmental indicators, modelled future land use trends, and forecasted future loss in forest biomass as a result of urban development.
 This work was instrumental in informing higher level decision making in the context of regional growth policies.

-As a master student in Engineering and Policy Analysis at TU Delft, I am now applying data science and modelling techniques to inform public policy with regards to societal challenges.
+As a master student in Engineering and Policy Analysis at TU Delft, I am now applying data science and modelling techniques to inform public policy with regards to societal challenges (see my website for more [data stories](https://www.leonardonicoletti.com/)).
 I hope to specialize in data science within the context of urban systems and urban policy.
 As data driven solutions to urban challenges are transforming traditional systems of urban governance, I am excited to utilize such technologies to help design policies for resilient and livable cities.

 Aside from my academic path, I have a passion for street and documentary photography.
 Most recently, I have worked as a documentary photographer on the topic of homelessness and drug addiction in Vancouver, BC.
 The objective of this work was to build a story of homelessness in the Greater Vancouver Region through a collaborative community-based research approach using photography and written documentary, as a way of capturing the images and stories of those who are living at the heart of the current opioid epidemic.